Introduction

 Custom Containers

-In some cases you may wish to change which container or conda environment a step of the pipeline uses for a particular tool.
-By default nf-core pipelines use containers and software from the biocontainers or bioconda projects.
-However in some cases the pipeline specified version maybe out of date.
+In some cases, you may wish to change the container or conda environment used by a pipeline steps for a particular tool.
+By default, nf-core pipelines use containers and software from the biocontainers or bioconda projects.
+However, in some cases the pipeline specified version maybe out of date.

 To use a different container from the default container or conda environment specified in a pipeline, please see the updating tool versions section of the nf-core website.